wp-plugins/simple-biz-twitter-widget/readme.txt

  == Description ==

-Description: Creates a Simple Twitter profile widget for your sidebars.
+**Description:** Creates a Simple Twitter profile widget for your sidebars.

-    Links @usernames, #hashtags and URLs
+    1.Links @usernames, #hashtags and URLs

-    Works for any username with public tweets
+    2.Works for any username with public tweets

-    Input your own colours to suit your website
+    3.Input your own colours to suit your website

-    Does not require a twitter password
+    4.Does not require a twitter password

-.
-This widget can be used with any theme.
+5. This widget can be used with any theme

 == Installation ==